 The discovery in June 2013 of the newspaper articles on the event strongly corroborated the story told by the Biedny's, with one major exception: the time.
-The Biedny's had confidently reported that the event occurred around 6 PM, in daylight, well before sunset, which occurred at 6:53 PM.
+The Biedny's had confidently reported that the event occurred around 6 PM, in daylight, well before sunset.
 But all three newspapers agreed that it occurred at night, and "2001" reported that it occurred within a few minutes of 11:30 PM, and that telephone reports from the public began at that time.
 None of the newspapers mentioned an earlier event.

 It seems improbable for mass sightings to have occurred in Caracas at about 6 PM and 11:30 PM, and for all three known newspaper articles to have reported only one of them, and to have agreed on the same one, but it's not impossible.
 In the Paracast interview at 17:19, David Biedny recalled that the ensuing discussion at the hotel lasted "until very late that night", and at 24:03 that it went "late into the night, early into the morning".
 That seems more likely starting from a sighting at 11:30 PM than about 6 PM, but this too is insufficient to decide whether the Biedny's saw the 11:30 PM event or a different one near 6 PM.